bcgov/PSP/openshift/4.0/templates/Logging/README.md

 oc process -f .\logging_dc.yaml | oc create -f -
 ```

 need to pass in AP_NAME, API_NAME, and AP_LOG_SERVER_URI (endpoint that accepts binary upload) as env vars to the sidecar.
-Below is a snippet from a Deployment Config to give you an idea of configuring alongside your app container, and how best to get the pod name.
+Below is a snippet from a Deployment Config to give you an idea of configuring when running as a sidecar or standalone pod container.

 ```
 spec: